dimosthe/IMDBtop10/README.md

 - The top 10 movies are stored in the database.
 - The scraper script runs every day or week (it depends on the cron job setup) to get the top movies for the current date.
 - A user selects an available date from the dropdown menu to get the top ten movies for that date.
 - A caching system prevents the database from being queried each time the data needs to be displayed.
+The default yii2 caching layer is used which is based on files caching.
+However, another caching layer could be used like Memcached.